aborisd/sekretar/docs/MLC_SETUP.md

 3) Add MLCSwift package and link libraries
 ------------------------------------------

-- In Xcode add a local Swift package dependency pointing to `mlc-llm/ios/MLCSwift`.
+- In Xcode add a local Swift package dependency pointing to `third_party/mlc-llm/ios/MLCSwift` (we track mlc-llm as a submodule).
 - Target → Build Settings:
   - Library Search Paths: `$(PROJECT_DIR)/dist/lib`
   - Other Linker Flags: